GameStop shares drop 60% as frenzied rally loses steam - WTMJ

 AP Business Writer

-GameStop shares fell to 60% Tuesday in a further reversal of the recent blockbuster gains that grabbed peoples attention far beyond Wall Street.
+GameStop shares plunged 60% Tuesday in a further reversal of the recent blockbuster gains that grabbed people’s attention far beyond Wall Street.

 The video game retailer’s stock shot up an eye-popping 1,600% in January following a social-media led campaign to boost the price at the expense of big Wall Street funds who were betting on a decline.
 The dramatic increase, with little connection to investing fundamentals, spurred warnings that things could turn around just as quickly.